-Wizard Page Details Group Specify the groups that devices will become members of when they register.
-Membership Adding groups causes registering devices to receive any assignments provided by page membership in the groups.
+Wizard Page Details Device Fields Specify the department, site, and location information you want entered on a device details page when it registers.
+For example, if you enter Accounting in the Department field, then Accounting is entered in the Department field on the device details page.
+Specify the groups that devices will become members of when they register.
+Group Membership Adding groups causes registering devices to receive any assignments provided by page membership in the groups.
 Assignments from group membership are additive, so if a device is assigned to both groups A and B, the device receives all assignments from both groups.
 You can only add groups that are valid for the type of device folder you specified on the previous page of the wizard.
 For example, if you specified the /Devices/ Workstations folder, you can only choose workstation groups.
 To specify a group: 1.
 Click Add to display the Groups dialog box.
 2. Browse for and select the group (or groups) to which you want to add the devices.
 To do so: a.
-Click I next to a folder (for example, the Workstations folder or Servers folder) to navigate through the folders until you find the group you want to select.
-Search for the group by entering its name in the Item name box.
+Click I next to a folder (for example, the Workstations folder or Servers folder) to navigate through the folders until you find the group you want to select. or Search for the group by entering its name in the Item name box.
 You can use an asterisk (\) as a wildcard.
 For example, entering P\ finds all groups that start with P, or entering \Accounting finds all groups that end with Accounting. b.
 Click the underlined link in the Name column to select the group and display its name in the Selected list box. c.
 Repeat steps 2a and 2b until you have selected all groups to which you want to assign membership. d.
 Click OK to add the selected groups to the list.
-Reconcile Specify how you want the to reconcile the existing devices with the new devices that Settings page come for registration in the Management Zone.
-For information, see "Reconciling the Devices" on page 72.
+Reconcile Specify how you want the to reconcile the existing devices with the new devices that come for registration in the Management Zone.
+Settings page For information, see "Reconciling the Devices" on page 71.
 Enable reconcile setting if ZENworks Agents are deployed in VDI environment.
 This device reconcile setting take precedence over zone level device reconcile settings.